jaxchipofya/-code-genesis/README.md

 ### &emsp;&emsp;&emsp;CODE GENESIS

-&emsp; &emsp; Code Repository for the code genesis telegram and youtube channels
+&emsp; Code Repository for the code genesis telegram and youtube channels
 <br>
-&emsp; &emsp;This repository has programs in different programming languages and all code is free to get and modify
+&emsp; This repository has programs in different programming languages and all code is free to get and modify